Menu

 Currently, if you gain entry to this hyper-competitive path, the degree will usually take 6 years (e.g. at UNSW or University of Adelaide).
 However, Monash University in Melbourne is unique in that it offers the combined BMedSci and MD as a 5-year program.

 So from start to finish, you’re looking at either 5 or 6 years in medical school.
-After this, you need to complete a 1-year internship at an Australian hospital to obtain full medical registration, and officially be considered a doctor!
+After this, you need to complete a 1-year (paid) internship at an Australian hospital to obtain full medical registration, and officially be considered a doctor!

 As these are undergraduate degrees for school leavers, a typical student who graduates from this medical degree pathway might be 18 when they start, and 24 when they graduate, assuming they don’t take a gap year before university, and successfully pass every consecutive year.
 You might wonder whether passing every consecutive year at medical school is actually achievable or not.
 While studying medicine is a notoriously difficult path, it is certainly achievable.
 Check out our blog article on Things I wish I'd known before starting Med School to learn more.